What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 What’s the difference between SEO and SEM?

-SEO (Search Engine Optimization) focuses exclusively on improving organic (unpaid) search rankings through optimization techniques.
-SEM (Search Engine Marketing) encompasses both SEO and paid search advertising (PPC/Google Ads).
+SEO (Search Engine Optimization) is solely concerned with optimizing for organic (unpaid) search rankings.
+SEM (Search Engine Marketing) includes SEO and paid search advertising (PPC/Google Ads).

 Key Differences:

-• PPC: Paid traffic, immediate results, costs per click, traffic stops when budget runs out
+• PPC: Paid traffic, instant gratification, pays per click, stops getting traffic once budget runs out

 Do social media and SEO work together?